gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 * PS4
 * Mac
 * PC
-* Other consoles using a HDMI output
+* Other consoles using HDMI output

 ## Deinterlacing